Sustainability

 POET's Sustainability Journey

-We are proud of our agricultural roots, and we strive to keep the spirit of the family farm at the heart of everything we do.
-POET was founded on the concept of value-added agriculture, or finding ways to leverage the land productively and with integrity.
-When CEO Jeff Broin’s father, Lowell, saw his Minnesota cropland lying idle in the 1980s – and being paid by the government to keep it that way – he knew there had to be a better way to put his crops to good use.
-With a little creativity and common sense, he got to work.
+We are proud of our roots on the farm, and we strive to keep the spirit of agriculture at the heart of everything we do.
+POET was founded on the concept of creating value for farmers by finding ways to leverage the land productively and with integrity.

 Since 2005, POET has reduced its